mmercan/blog/_posts/2019-08-18-authorize-with-a-multiple-schemes-in-asp-net-core.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>After having multiple Schema to authenticate, I start getting Errors from APIs.
 They don't know what Schema to use as there is no default Schema anymore.
-Adding  AuthenticationSchemes to  Authorize attribute solve the problem for a while.</p>
+Adding  AuthenticationSchemes to  Authorize attribute to solve the problem for a while.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"csharp"} -->